Skip to content

 Revvye is a revenue-leak diagnostic for any business with a website.
 We scan public website surfaces, score the leaks we find, and offer paid reports and services on top of those findings.
 This privacy policy describes how we treat personal information across all free and paid Revvye products.

 Privacy questions, data-rights requests, and policy concerns: privacy@revvye.com or support@revvye.com.
-Postal mail: [MAILING_ADDRESS].
+Postal contact will be published when entity registration completes; until then, use the support email.

 2. What we collect